lorn-jaeger/wrf-run/docs/user_instructions.rst

        value: :code:`GLADE`.)

    * :code:`icbc_analysis`: :code:`True` to initialize from the analysis (forecast
-     hour 0) files from successive IC/LBC model cycles (NOTE: this can only be done retrospectively, and should provide the best-possible ICs/LBCs); :code:`False`: to initialize from forecast files from a single IC/LBC model cycle.
-(Default
+     hour 0) files from successive initial condition/lateral boundary condition (IC/LBC) model cycles (NOTE: this can only be done retrospectively, and should provide the best-possible ICs/LBCs); :code:`False`: to initialize from forecast files from a single IC/LBC model cycle.
-     value: :code:`False`.)
+     (Default value: :code:`False`.)

    * :code:`icbc_fc_dt`: Normally set to :code:`0`.
 If set to some other positive integer N, then ICs/LBCs are obtained from an N-hour old cycle of the